A roll-up-your-sleeves attitude and Protiviti expertise help a Fortune 500 consumer products company remedy its complex payroll structure

 Unique Compensation Structures and Other Challenges

-Like many other decentralized organizations with hundreds of operating locations and tens of thousands of employees, the company faced common issues with its payroll process, including:
+Like many other decentralised organisations with hundreds of operating locations and tens of thousands of employees, the company faced common issues with its payroll process, including:

 - High turnover of employees, and pressure to immediately get new hires on the floor to meet customer demand

-- A lack of standardization in many policies and procedures
+- A lack of standardisation in many policies and procedures

 - Inefficient information systems configurations causing payroll processing breakdowns and manual processing steps that were neither efficient nor repeatable